Future-Systems-Lab/HypnoNeuro/grants/HypnoNeuro_Whitepaper.md

 ## 2.3 The Biochemical Cost of Neglecting Nutrient-Based Care

+### 2.2 Pharmaceutical Polypsychotropics and Systemic Failure

+Psychotropics modulate neurotransmitters but do not replenish building blocks like tryptophan, B6, or tyrosine.
+This masking approach creates cycles of emotional flattening, cognitive dulling, and side effects requiring additional prescriptions, deepening dependency while degrading resilience.

+### 2.3 The Biochemical Cost of Neglecting Nutrient-Based Care

 Psychiatric training often overlooks micronutrients.
 Key issues:

 * **Tryptophan & Serotonin:** Low intake correlates with low mood.